Airline Counter: 40

 Above is an Airbus A320-200 (EI-EJM) names “Giovanni Battista Tiepolo” after the Italian painter arriving at Toronto Pearson (YYZ) from Rome Leonardo da Vinci International Airport (FCO)

-Above is a Boeing 767-300 (D-ABUT) arriving at Toronto Pearson (YYZ) from Frankfurt Airport (FRA)
+Above is an Airbus A330-200 (EC-MAJ) arriving at Toronto Pearson from Madrid Adolfo Suárez Madrid–Barajas Airport (MAD)

 Icelandair